11 months ago

 Red Trail Elementary Title I

-Red Trail Elementary School is operating on Title I Targeted Assistance Look-A-Like program for the 2017-2018 school year.
+Red Trail Elementary School is operating on Title I Targeted Assistance Look-A-Like program.
 This Program uses a model, for the delivery of services, to provide supplemental reading instruction to students.
 Reading Specialists focus their instruction on phonemic, awareness, phonics, fluency, vocabulary and comprehension.
 Math Specialists focus their instruction on applied math, problem solving and computational skills.
 Red Trail Elementary also encompasses the Response to Intervention model with Title I Targeted Assistance Look-A-Like status.

 Method of Delivery